How to Check for Evictions? A Landlord's Complete Guide

 1. Evaluate the circumstances of the eviction: Understand the context and reasons behind the eviction.
 Was it a one-time incident due to extraordinary circumstances or part of a pattern of irresponsible behavior?
 Factors like economic downturns or personal crises can contribute to an otherwise responsible tenant facing eviction.

 2. Look at the timeframe: Consider how much time has passed since the eviction.
-A recent eviction might be more concerning than one several years ago, during which the tenant may have demonstrated stability and responsibility.
+A recent eviction might be more concerning than one from several years ago, during which time the tenant may have demonstrated stability and responsibility.

 3. Check for positive changes: Has the applicant taken steps to rectify their situation since the eviction?
 Look for evidence of improved financial stability, steady employment, or positive rental history post-eviction.